bagustris/bagustris.github.io/_pages/research.md

 There are no specific requirements for master's students; however, doctoral students require **a publication** before enrollment, at minimum hosted in IEEE Xplore or equivalent.
 A strong background in signal processing and machine learning is a plus for student candidates.
 I prefer to supervise students who are highly motivated and passionate about research and previously have used either Nkululeko or Speechain toolkits.
 Master's students may work on my given research themes but PhD students should propose their themes independently.
 I choose practicability over novelty of research topics (but still, there should be contribution/novelty in research).
 Regular meetings (lab study, seminar, meeting) are keys to discuss progress, challenges, and next steps.
 Students are encouraged to actively **read** relevant literature, **do** experiments, and critically **analyze** the results.
 While research is important, health is also a priority, both physically and mentally.
 Ultimately, I aim to help students develop their research skills and contribute meaningfully to their field of study.

 ## Funded Research Project/Grants
-1. SIMULASI DAN PREDIKSI KEBISINGAN KERETA BANDARA SOEKARNO-HATTA (Penelitian Dosen Pemula, Dana Lokal ITS 2017)
+1. Simulation and prediction of Soekarno-Hatta Airport train noises (Funded by LPPM ITS 2017)
-2. DETEKSI COVID-19 LINTAS DATA BERDASARKAN SUARA BATUK DENGAN DEEP LEARNING (TM/DRPM-ITS/PN.01.003, Funded by ITS 2022)
+2. COVID-19 cross-dataset detection based on cough data with deep learning methods (TM/DRPM-ITS/PN.01.003, Funded by ITS 2022)
 3. 音声の音源-調音分解を用いた自己教師あり表現学習 (Kakenhi B, 2024-2027)

 ## Travel Grants
+1. Travel grant for attending Hands-on School on Complex Systems and Data Science, ICTP (UNESCO/IAEA), Trieste, Italy, 2015.
+2. Travel grant for attending Intensive Course on Management of Technology, MJIIT-UTM, Kuala Lumpur, Malaysia, 2014.
+3. Travel grant for attending Workshop on Computational Science Infrastructure and Applications for Academic Development, ICTP (UNESCO/IAEA), Trieste, Italy, 2015.
+4. Travel grant for attending Workshop on Advanced Techniques for Scientific Programming and Management of Open Source Packages, ICTP (UNESCO/IAEA), Trieste, Italy, 2016.
+5. Travel grant for attending Workshop on Advanced Techniques for Scientific Programming and Management of Open Source Packages, ICTP (UNESCO/IAEA), Trieste, Italy, 2017.
-1.NEC International Travel Grant 2019
+6. NEC C&C International Conference Travel Grant 2019
+7. Partial grant for attending Advanced Workshop on Machine Learning in Citizen Science, ICTP (UNESCO/IAEA), Trieste, Italy, 2023.

 ## Scholarships
-1. Beasiswa PPA/BBM 2005-2008
+1. PPA/BBM Scholarship 2005-2008 (ITS Indonesia)
-1. Beasiswa Bank BRI 2008/2009
+1. Bank BRI Scholarship 2008/2009 (ITS Indonesia)
 1. JASSO Scholarship 2011/10-2012/3 (Kumamoto University)
 1. MEXT Scholarship  2017/10-2021/3 (JAIST)